OctavianG/GOBank/README.md

 ### Login
 Users must enter valid login credentials to access the application.
+You can login as an admin with username Admin and password 123456.
+You can check gobank.db for other clients payee address and passwords

 ### Client Features
 - Navigate through the dashboard to view account details.